 California Vehicle Code Section 23152(f) makes it unlawful to drive a motor vehicle while under the influence "of any drug."
 Unlike California DUI alcohol laws, which presume that your ability to drive is impaired if you have a blood alcohol concentration of .08 or greater, there is no "per se" prescription drug amount that automatically presumes that you are DUI.
 However, if a police officer believes that your mental abilities are impaired and that you cannot drive with the same caution of a sober person using ordinary care under similar circumstances, you will be arrested for DUI.
 CONTACT Berglund Law Office, P.C. today if you have been arrested for allegedly Driving Under the Influence of drugs.
 Prescription drugs that commonly lead to DUI arrests include Vicodin, Oxycontin, Codeine, Lortab, Hydrocone, Percocet, Ambien, Xanax, Ambien, and Lunesta.
 This is not an exhaustive list.
 Any prescription drug that causes drowsiness, impaired coordination, impaired judgment, or sleep driving can lead a police officer to believe that your ability to drive is impaired and to place you under arrest for DUI.
 The penalties for a DUI involving prescription drugs are the same as they are for a DUI involving alcohol.
+DUI drug cases are taken very seriously by police officers and prosecutors.
+CONTACT an experienced Los Angeles DUI Lawyer today if you have been arrested on suspicion of Driving Under the Influence of prescription drugs.

 EVIDENCE AGAINST YOU IN DUI DRUGS (DUID) CASES